-Pursuant to our health and safety protocols, protective face masks are part of the uniform and must be worn at all times.
+Pursuant to our health and safety protocols, protective face masks are an optional part of the uniform.
 Masks that are plain or contain logos representing DePaul Prep, athletic teams, the arts, academic disciplines, medical/health awareness or colleges are acceptable.
 Masks that contain political statements or use disrespectful language or imagery are not acceptable.
 If you are unsure whether your mask is acceptable, consult with the Deans of Students who will make a final decision.